You can take advantage of our services.

-With asgen, you receive first-rate asbestos collection services for all domestic, commercial and industrial properties in Battlesbridge and the surrounding areas of Essex.
+With asgen, you receive first-rate asbestos collection services for all domestic, commercial and industrial properties.
 Our other range of services includes demolition services, site client liaison, acoustic and thermal insulation.
 You can check our frequently asked questions below for any queries on our asbestos removal services.

 At asgen, we have a team of highly skilled and reliable contractors who deliver a high standard of work for domestic, commercial and industrial properties.

 Asbestos is the name given to a group of minerals that occur naturally in the environment as bundles of fibres and can be separated into thin, durable threads.
 These fibres are resistant to heat, fire, and chemicals and do not conduct electricity.
 For these reasons, asbestos has been widely used in many industries.